-II.A.3.b) must include current certification in the specialty for which they are the program director by the American Board of Allergy and Immunology or by the American Osteopathic Board of Internal Medicine or the American Osteopathic Board of Pediatrics, or specialty qualifications that are acceptable to the Review Committee; ^(Core) II.A.3.c) must include current medical licensure and appropriate medical staff appointment; and, ^(Core) II.A.3.d) must include ongoing clinical activity.
-(Core)

-Background and Intent: A program director is a role model for faculty members and residents.
-The program director must participate in clinical activity consistent with the specialty.
-This activity will allow the program director to role model the Core Competencies for the faculty members and residents.
+II.A.3.b) must include current certification in the specialty for which they are the program director by the American Board of Anesthesiology or by the American Osteopathic Board of Anesthesiology, or specialty qualifications that are acceptable to the Review Committee; (Core) II.A.3.c) must include current medical licensure and appropriate medical staff appointment; (Core) II.A.3.d) must include ongoing clinical activity; and, (Core) residents.
+The specialty.
+This d Intent: A program director is a role model for faculty members and program director must participate in clinical activity consistent with the activity will allow the program director to role model the Core for the faculty members and residents.
+II.A.3.e) must demonstrate ongoing academic achievements in anesthesiology, including publications, the development of educational programs, or the conduct of research.
+(Core) II.A.4.
+Program Director Responsibilities The program director must have responsibility, authority, and accountability for: administration and operations; teaching and scholarly activity; resident recruitment and selection, evaluation, and promotion of residents, and disciplinary action; supervision of residents; and resident education in the context of patient care.
+(Core) II.A.4.a) The program director must:

-II.A.3.e) must include leadership qualities and sufficient time and effort devoted to the program to provide day-to-day continuity of leadership and to fulfill the responsibilities of meeting the educational goals of the program. ^(Detail)

-II.A.4.
-Program Director Responsibilities

-The program director must have responsibility, authority, and accountability for: administration and operations; teaching and scholarly activity; resident recruitment and selection, evaluation, and promotion of residents, and disciplinary action; supervision of residents; and resident education in the context of patient care. ^(Core)

-II.A.4.a) The program director must:
+II.A.4.a).(1)